Bixbeat/StreetviewDiscover/README.md

 For a more complete example, see `download_svs.py`.

+### Viewing the SQLite database
+The best way to quickly see your data is by using the excellent [SQLite browser](https://sqlitebrowser.org/dl/).
+If you download the zip, you don't need to install any files either.

 ### Downloading stored pano-ids
 Get an API key from your [Google dashboard](https://console.cloud.google.com/google/maps-apis/overview), then, download them by passing the panorama id as reference to `api_download`.
 ```